PiresMA/Ising_like_models_interdisciplinary_applications/README.md

 * Sornette, Didier.
 "Physics and financial economics (1776–2014): puzzles, Ising and agent-based models."
 Reports on Progress in Physics 77.6 (2014): 062001.
 * Sornette, Didier, and Wei-Xing Zhou.
 "Importance of positive feedbacks and overconfidence in a self-fulfilling Ising model of financial markets."
 Physica A: Statistical Mechanics and its Applications 370.2 (2006): 704-726.
 * Horvath, Philip A., Kelly R. Roos, and Amit Sinha.
 "An Ising spin state explanation for financial asset allocation."
 Physica A: Statistical Mechanics and its Applications 445 (2016): 112-116.
+* Fang, Wen, and Jun Wang.
+"Fluctuation behaviors of financial time series by a stochastic Ising system on a Sierpinski carpet lattice."
+Physica A: Statistical Mechanics and Its Applications 392.18 (2013): 4055-4063.
+* Zhang, Bo, Jun Wang, and Wen Fang.
+"Volatility behavior of visibility graph EMD financial time series from Ising interacting system."
+Physica A: Statistical Mechanics and its Applications 432 (2015): 301-314.
+NBR 6023
+* Fang, Wen, et al. "Linking market interaction intensity of 3D Ising type financial model with market volatility."
+Physica A: Statistical Mechanics and its Applications (2016).

 Biology: